Giani Kuldeep Singh Gargaj: Controversies

-His appointment faced opposition from certain Sikh organisations, including the Damdami Taksal and sections of the Nihang orders, who questioned the SGPC’s procedure.
+Gargaj's appointment was opposed by some Sikh organisations, including the Damdami Taksal and sections of the Nihang orders.
+The opposition related to the SGPC's procedure for appointing him.

-A report from Takht Sri Patna Sahib in May 2025 alleged that he was declared tankhāīyā (penalised) for disciplinary reasons, though this claim remains disputed.
+In May 2025, Rozana Spokesman reported that Takht Sri Patna Sahib had declared Gargaj tankhāīyā, a term used in Sikh religious discipline for a person held liable for religious misconduct.
+The matter was reported in the context of disputes among Sikh religious authorities.

 Significance

-Gargaj is considered one of the youngest Sikh preachers to hold the position of acting Jathedar at the Akal Takht.
+Gargaj has been reported as one of the younger Sikh preachers to hold the position of acting Jathedar of the Akal Takht.

-His appointment is viewed as part of a generational shift within Sikh religious leadership, balancing traditional authority with modern engagement.